 - Assess for and immediately report signs of possible vasospasm, which may occur several days after surgery or on the initiation of treatment (intensiﬁed headaches, decreased level of responsiveness, or evidence of aphasia or partial paralysis).
-Also administer calcium channel blockers or ﬂuid volume expanders as prescribed.
+Also, administer calcium channel blockers or ﬂuid volume expanders as prescribed.

-- Monitor for onset of symptoms of hydrocephalus, which may be acute (ﬁrst 24 hours after hemorrhage), subacute (days later), or delayed (several weeks later).
+- Monitor for the onset of symptoms of hydrocephalus, which may be acute (ﬁrst 24 hours after hemorrhage), subacute (days later), or delayed (several weeks later).
 Report symptoms immediately: acute hydrocephalus is characterized by sudden stupor or coma; subacute or delayed is characterized by gradual onset of drowsiness, behavioral changes, and ataxic gait.

 - Monitor for and report symptoms of aneurysm rebleeding.
 Rebleeding occurs most often in the ﬁrst 2 weeks.

 - Symptoms include sudden severe headache, nausea, vomiting, decreased level of consciousness, and neurologic deﬁcit.

 - Hyponatremia: monitor laboratory data often because hyponatremia (serum sodium level under 135 mEq/L) affects up to 30% of patients.
 Report low levels persisting for 24 hours, as a syndrome of inappropriate antidiuretic hormone (SIADH) or cerebral salt wasting syndrome (kidneys cannot conserve sodium) may develop.

 - Provide the patient and family with information to promote cooperation with the care and required activity restrictions and prepare them for the patient’s return home.